Coding-Coach/coding-coach/README.md

 Coding Coach is on Slack!
 [Click here](https://coding-coach.slack.com/) to join.

 ## Styling
 Initially we decided to use SASS to handle the CSS.
-However, over time we decided to use [tailwind](https://tailwindcss.com/docs/what-is-tailwind!
+However, over time we decided to use [tailwind](https://tailwindcss.com/docs/what-is-tailwind)!
 We are currently migrating all our styles to tailwind.

-Please, every new PR *should be useing tailwind* for styling the components.
-Eventauly we want to remove SASS, but for now it will be still there to support legacy code.
+Please, every new PR *should be using tailwind* for styling the components.
+Eventually we want to remove SASS, but for now it will be still there to support legacy code.

 ### Coding Coach Board